-The subdivision clearance certificate will be issued by Chorus once all work has been completed and the Chorus Service Company Representative has passed on the handover documentation.
+The subdivision clearance certificate will be issued by Chorus once all work has been completed, the Chorus Service Company Representative has passed on the handover documentation, LT Plans have been supplied and the appropriate easements are in place.

 If there are changes in finished ground levels within the development site after the clearance certificate has been issued, which result in remedial action being required to restore Chorus plant to meet the installation standards, the site civil contractor will be requested to carry out that work.
 If the Chorus Service Company has to carry out remedial work, this cost will be charged back to the subdivision developer.